henrywatkins/gull/README.md

 Example: to plot a scatterplot of data with column names col1, col2, and coloured by the value in col3.

-`seal data.csv -p "plot:relplot,kind:scatter,x:col1,y:col2,hue:col3~col1,col2,col3"`
+`gull data.csv -p "plot:relplot,kind:scatter,x:col1,y:col2,hue:col3~col1,col2,col3"`

 If no column names are specified in the parameter string, the first line of the input will be taken as the column names.

-Usage alongside awk: seal is ideal of using alongside `awk` for basic data processing. e.g.
+Usage alongside awk: gull is ideal of using alongside `awk` for basic data processing. e.g.

 ```
-awk 'NF<10 {print $0,$1 }' /tmp/userdata.txt | seal -p "plot:replot,kind:scatter,x:pos_x,y:pos_y~pos_x,pos_y"
+awk 'NF<10 {print $0,$1 }' /tmp/userdata.txt | gull -p "plot:replot,kind:scatter,x:pos_x,y:pos_y~pos_x,pos_y"
 ```

 Here, we print the first 10 lines of the first two columns, with a ',' as a separator.
-Then we pass the result to seal to create a scatter plot with the columns names 'pos_x' and 'pos_y'
+Then we pass the result to gull to create a scatter plot with the columns names 'pos_x' and 'pos_y'